BIS351groupproject/Flavour-House-Restaurant-App/README.md

 The project follows WCAG Level AA standards by implementing Semantic HTML, ensuring high Color Contrast, providing Alt Text for media, and maintaining full Keyboard Navigability across all 9 pages.

 Semantic Structure
-Instead of using generic "<div>" tags, we used meaningful HTML5 elements.
+Instead of using generic "div" tags, we used meaningful HTML5 elements.
 This helps Screen Readers navigate 9 pages efficiently.
-- "<nav>": For the main navigation menu.
+- "nav": For the main navigation menu.
-- "<main>": For the unique content of each page.
+- "main": For the unique content of each page.
-- "<header>" & "<footer>": To define the top and bottom sections consistently.
+- "header" & "<footer>": To define the top and bottom sections consistently.
-- "<h1>" to "<h6>": Used in a logical nesting order.
+- "h1" to "h6": Used in a logical nesting order.

 Visual & Color Contrast
 We ensure the site is readable for everyone: